According to a recent Guardian/Shelter finding, ‘1 in 200 people in the Uk are homeless’

-Prompted by my friend Tom’s birthday gathering this year at St James’ Church on Saturday 26th (all welcome) in Islington in the shape of a concert/ project to bring awareness to the issue of homeless in London, I’m interested in gathering stories, encounters and resources that try to put some light in the situation.
+Prompted by my friend Tom’s birthday gathering this year at St James’ Church in the shape of a concert/ project to bring awareness to the issue of homeless in London, I’m interested in gathering stories, encounters and resources that try to put some light in the situation.

 Since I can remember I’ve spoken to people asking for money on the street – my mum always stopped and I do too.

-There’s life in every encounter, not that this was always easy, I’ve been shouted at, called ignorant, been threatened – though the vast majority of times I’ve been thanked, and when I’ve taken the time and moved in to listen, I’ve been allowed into intensely moving, heart stopping, painful and beautiful stories.
+I feel though there’s another way to a viewpoint, one we can take ourselves; having conversations, finding the life in every encounter, not that this is always easy, I’ve been shouted at, called ignorant – though the vast majority of times I’ve been thanked, and when I’ve taken the time and moved in to listen, I’ve been allowed into intensely moving, heart stopping, painful and even beautiful stories.

 I just wondered what has been your experience?
 Do you have stories of encounters that have moved you?
 Have you been Homeless?
 What has felt good to do and what resources do you know that could be shared?

-Please record me you speaking, write a bit or share some links and I’ll collect and re-share them here.
+Please share from your own experience recording you speaking, write a bit or share some links and I’ll collect and re-share them here.

-I’ll start with this small recording of 3 people I met between the end of December and now (early January) who agreed to share a little bit as I recorded them and list of resources I trust and know below:
+I’ll start with this some recordings of people I met between the end of December and now (late January) who agreed to share a little bit as I recorded them and list of resources I trust and know below: